robin-raymond/zax.io/composition.md

 In Zax, the type `B` contains the type `A`.
 They are not the same object like C++ as they are two different and unique types.
 In Zax, `B` contains a type `A` within itself.

 ### Merging B contains A into a single type

 The keyword `own` applied to a variable name (not to be confused with `own` pointers which are part of the type of a pointer) causes the contain variable's type's declarations to be part of the type of container that owns the variable.
-To a Object Oriented programmer, this might look like inheritance but the containment relationship remains intact.
+To a Object Oriented programmer, this might look like inheritance but the composition relationship remains intact.

 ````zax
 A :: type {